News from the past [scrolldown for english translation] Continue reading “Meer-Drachen”

 This chapter collects information on mooring of an underwater station, potential difficulties and solutions.
 Continue reading “Mooring”

 For long-term stays in an underwater station, a plan for ideal nutrition is required, which takes into account the special circumstances such as increased-pressure environments and reduced sunlight.
 This section will discuss the specific requirements and the resulting dietary recommendations, which include environmental considerations (avoidance of waste…), safety precautions (avoidance of contamination of the habitat atmosphere…) and alternative sources of supply (own production, finished products…).
 Some considerations will require a certain design of the corresponding habitat sections.
-Continue reading “Nutrition”
+Contact us for access to the whole article.

 (Update 15.07.2020: complete makeover of the article; replaced outdated information; added new aspects from different sources like NASA’s Human Integration Handbook, 2010)